kmfeng/Variational-Autodecoder/README.md

 ```

 ## Obtaining the data
-Obtain the data from [here], and extract it to `data/`.
+Obtain the data from [here](https://drive.google.com/file/d/1rZN3oWRvKUgJk-wIGm8r0Tj7cDSoZCcv/view?usp=sharing), and extract it to `data/`.
 Then your directory should look like
 ```
 data/
 - mnist/